njablonski/ExeniaCampaign/README.md

 </tbody>
 </table>

-When the Galactic Empire or Rebel Alliance lose a battle, all of that team's involved Carriers and Starfighter Wings go down one level of _Readiness_.
+When the Galactic Empire or Rebel Alliance lose a battle, all of that team's involved Carriers and Starfighter Wings go down one level of Readiness.

-If a Starfighter Wing does not sortie, it can spend 1 supply on _Maintenance_ to increase its _Readiness_ one level in the _Strategic Preparations_ phase.
-Similarly, in the _Strategic Preparations_ phase, if a Carrier was not involved in a battle during the current strategic turn, it can spend 1 supply on _Maintenance_ to increase its _Readiness_ one level.
+If a Starfighter Wing does not sortie, it can spend 1 Supply on _Maintenance_ to increase its Readiness one level in the _Strategic Preparations_ phase.
+Similarly, in the _Strategic Preparations_ phase, if a Carrier was not involved in a battle during the current strategic turn, it can spend 1 Supply on _Maintenance_ to increase its Readiness one level.

 ***